edgio-docs/edgio-docs/guides/applications/v7/experimentation/basic_traffic_splitting_tutorial.md

 1. Create an entry environment that contains origin configurations through which traffic will be routed between our sample sites.
     -   Create an origin configuration that points to our simple performance site.
     -   Create an origin configuration that points to our full-featured performance site.
-2. Create a rule that returns the [Experimentation - Variant Selector web page](https://edgio-community-examples-entry.glb.edgio.link/experiment-selection).
+2. Create a rule that sets the `x-edg-experiments` cookie and another one that returns the [Experimentation - Variant Selector web page](https://edgio-community-examples-entry.glb.edgio.link/experiment-selection).
 3. Create an experiment that splits traffic between the entry environment's origin configurations.

 ## Create Entry Environment {/*create-entry-environment*/}